nickmatsnev/ddd/posts/mr-robot-season-1/index.md

 ### A wingman

 Means a guy you bring along with you on singles outings (like to bar) that helps you out with the women.
-The wingman will always be there to “occupy” the least attractive girl of the pair so that you may engage in the “hotty”—UrbanDictionary.
+The wingman will always be there to “occupy” the least attractive girl of the pair so that you may engage in the “hotty”, according to [UrbanDictionary](//www.urbandictionary.com/define.php?term=Wingman).

 > Oh, that’s nice.
 > I think she likes you, bud.